Harvey Weinstein scandal: Another legal team shakeup, more fallout ahead

 So now what?

+Colin Jost of "Weekend Update" on "SNL" cracked a joke about Weinstein and prison time on Saturday night.

+"He doesn't need sex rehab," Jost said.
+"He needs a specialized facility where there are no women, no contact with the outside world, metal bars and it's a prison."

-The Weinstein scandal has been deeply embarrassing not only for the Weinstein Company but for the entertainment industry writ large.
+The Weinstein scandal has been deeply embarrassing not only for the Weinstein Co. but for the entertainment industry writ large.

 The Academy booted him on Saturday.
 The Producers Guild of America is expected to discuss Weinstein's status at a meeting on Monday.
 The Television Academy, which oversees the Emmy Awards, is expected to do the same on Thursday.